vinco/wordpress-errbit/readme.txt

 e.g.

-1. Install Airbrake either via the WordPress.org plugin directory, or by uploading the files to your server
+1. Install Errbit either via the WordPress.org plugin directory, or by uploading the files to your server
-2. After activating Airbrake, you need to sign up at [http://airbrake.io](http://airbrake.io) for an API Key.
+2. After activating Errbit, you need to sign up at [http://airbrake.io](http://airbrake.io) for an API Key.
-3. If you don't yet have a Airbrake.io account, you can quickly create one at [Airbrake](http://airbrake.io).
+3. If you don't yet have a Errbit.io account, you can quickly create one at [Errbit](http://airbrake.io).
 4. You're setup.
 Exceptions will get e-mailed straight after they hit our system.

 == Frequently Asked Questions ==